molevolworkshop/molevolworkshop.github.io/README.md

 and Other).
 The next sections point out which files contain the information for these pages.

+Lectures and lab materials are stored in [moledata](https://github.com/molevolworkshop/moledata) but are pulled onto the website files upon deployment.

 ### Home page

 The home page is the page you land on when you visit